 JDevLibrarymanifest entry, the JDeveloper extension library containing this JAR will be added instead of the ADF Library JAR itself.

 Once you have decided that a certain component or components can be reused, create an application and a project to develop that component.
-Follow the guidelines in Section 32.1.1, "Creating Reusable Components" to name your application, project, package, and other objects and files.
+Follow the guidelines in Section 33.1.1, "Creating Reusable Components" to name your application, project, package, and other objects and files.
 A project corresponds to one ADF Library JAR.
 If you create multiple projects and want to reuse components from each of the projects, you may need to create an ADF Library JAR for each project.
 In other situations, you may be able to involve multiple components under one project to create a single ADF Library JAR.
-For example, you may be able to create Business Components, application modules, task flows, and page templates all under one project and create one ADF Library JAR.
+For example, you may be able to create application modules, business components (entity object, view objects, associations), task flows, and page templates all under one project and create one ADF Library JAR.

 Creating an ADF Library JAR involves compiling the project and validating the components, creating a resource service file, control files, an

 adflibREADME.txt, and adding the relevant project files into a JAR.
-For more information about the ADF Library JAR, see Section 32.2.2, "What Happens When You Package a Project to an ADF Library JAR".
+For more information about the ADF Library JAR, see Section 33.2.2, "What Happens When You Package a Project to an ADF Library JAR."

 If you are packaging a component that itself uses another ADF Library component, the final consuming project must have both ADF Library JARs added to the project.
 For example, say you created a reusable task flow that contains tables dropped from a data control in another ADF Library JAR.
 When you add the task flow from an ADF Library JAR into a consuming project, that project will also require the data control ADF Library JAR.